What is a Surge Relief Valve?

 Surge Relief Valve Sizing

-The sizing of surge relief valve depends on various factors like
+The sizing of the surge relief valve depends on various factors like

 - Potential for pressure rise